-In addition to the 784 field personnel in 23 facilities (as of December 1, 2023) available to keep the roadway open and safe in the event of unfavorable road conditions, the Commission has a 24/7 Traffic Operations Center which monitors conditions on the System and provides emergency dispatch.
+The Commission has a 24/7 Traffic Operations Center which monitors conditions on the System and provides emergency dispatch.

-In 2019, the Commission discontinued its Turnpike Roadway Information Program, which provided real-time data to drivers, and joined with PennDOT's 511PA travel program.
-The 511PA travel program offers motorists one source to obtain travel information for both the System and PennDOT roadways throughout the Commonwealth.
+The Commission participates in PennDOT's 511PA travel program, which offers motorists one source to obtain travel information for both the System and PennDOT roadways throughout the Commonwealth.
 It offers a suite of traveler resources such as the 511PA mobile app, a personal alerts subscription service, a website with a travel conditions map and access to travel information by dialing 511 from any phone.
 The 511PA travel program offers roadway conditions, slowdown information, live traffic camera images, highway construction updates, weather conditions and alerts, as well as other travel resources.
+However, the Commission's Customer Assistance Center is available for System-specific phone inquiries during weekday business hours.

-3 Pursuant to an Assignment and Assumption of Real Property Lease Agreement executed on January 23, 2018, Sunoco assigned its interest in the lease agreement by and between the Commission and Sunoco, as amended and supplemented, to 7-Eleven, Inc.
+4 Pursuant to an Assignment and Assumption of Real Property Lease Agreement executed on January 23, 2018, Sunoco assigned its interest in the lease agreement by and between the Commission and Sunoco, as amended and supplemented, to 7-Eleven, Inc.